Suicide is a leading cause of death of men

 Josh was 22 when he tried to end his life.
 Not only did he survive, he found a way to recover and share his story in this depression and suicide video.

-Here are five tips towards overcoming suicidal thoughts that can help move you away from hurting yourself and towards recovery.
+Here are five tips towards overcoming suicidal thoughts that can help you move away from hurting yourself and towards recovery.

 Josh shares his experiences with depression and attempted suicide, and how he’s been able to stop thinking about suicide and recover from depression.